Murrkeys/Murrkeys.github.io/_posts/2020-9-9-Parameter-Estimation.md

 <img src="/images/PE_1.PNG"/>

 Neither of these distributions look remotely close to normal, especially the first group.
 As a result, simply taking the mean was not going to be a great estimate.
-To
+In order to more accurately estimate the mean, I decided to use the bootstrapping method.

 ## Bootstrap Method